What is Cloud Computing: Definition, History, Types, Deployment models

 6. 2002: Amazon.com officially started offering internet computing resources to businesses through web services.
 It’s now commonly referred to as cloud computing.

-7. 2006: AWS introduces its public beta test of Elastic Compute Cloud (EC2) service, which allows businesses to rent computing resources over the Internet.
+7. 2006: AWS introduced its public beta test of Elastic Compute Cloud (EC2) service, which allows businesses to rent computing resources over the Internet.

-8. 2008: Google launches its cloud computing platform, Google App Engine, which allows developers to run web applications on Google’s Infrastructure.
+8. 2008: Google launched its cloud computing platform, Google App Engine, which allows developers to run web applications on Google’s Infrastructure.

-9. 2009: Microsoft launches its cloud computing platform, Windows Azure, which allows developers to build and host applications on Microsoft’s Infrastructure.
+9. 2009: Microsoft launched its cloud computing platform, Windows Azure, which allows developers to build and host applications on Microsoft’s Infrastructure.

-10. 2011: I.B.M. launches its cloud computing platform, I.B.M.
-SmartCloud, which offers businesses a range of cloud-based services.
+10. 2011: IBM launched its cloud computing platform, IBM SmartCloud, which offers various business services today.

-11. 2013: Docker launches container technology as an open-source Docker Engine
+11. 2013: Docker launched container technology as an open-source Docker Engine

 12. 2016: Many organizations have adopted the cloud computing model for developing their new applications.

-14. 2021: Facing the new normal with the COVID-19 pandemic forced organizations to rely on cloud-based services for remote work and collaboration.
+14. 2021: Due to the COVID-19 pandemic, organizations have had to adjust to the new normal by using cloud-based services for remote work and collaboration.

-1. Reliability is the ability of a cloud service to function consistently without any uninterrupted failures or errors.
-It includes factors such as uptime, mean time to repair (MTTR) and mean time between failures (MTBF).
+1. Reliability: We can refer to cloud services’ ability to function consistently without interruptions or errors.
+It includes factors such as uptime, mean time to repair (MTTR), and mean time between failures (MTBF).
 For your Infrastructure to be considered reliable, it must be available and resilient.

 2. Availability is the ability of a system, Infrastructure, or service to remain operational for the users when needed.
 A metric called S.L.A.
 (Service Level Agreement) always associates with it and measures it as a percentage of uptime over a period of time.
 For Example, AWS S3 meets 99.99% (uptime) S.L.A.